HiroinaProtagonist/sntQueue/README.md

 # ServiceNow Service Ticket Queue

-sntQueue is a incident/ticket display system for ServiceNow intended for customer-facing uses where incidents remaining to be addressed need to be obvious to staff and/or customers.
+sntQueue is an incident/ticket display system for ServiceNow intended for customer-facing uses where incidents remaining to be addressed need to be obvious to staff and/or customers.
 It displays a specified number of new incidents that were created on the current day in a